DegreeFull-time, 3 years

 |Christchurch - Madras Street|

-Become an accomplished photographer, capable of working across a diverse spectrum of disciplines, and hone your artistic and professional skills for a fulfilling career behind the camera.
+Become an accomplished photographer, capable of working across a diverse spectrum of disciplines.

 This programme aims to develop the student as an independent artist using lens-based media.
 Core skills taught include design strategies, studio and location-based photography, videography, post-production, and a range of photographic genres.
 In addition you'll choose three courses from a range of electives, which will enable them to develop complementary skills in particular areas of interest.